 • Moderate: The regulatory framework includes administrative constraints that affect how PAs and healthcare teams coordinate care.
 These requirements may limit the flexibility needed to optimize PA contributions in dynamic clinical environments.

 • Reduced: State policies restrict at least one component of PA practice.
-These limitations often reflect outdated supervisory models that constrain the autonomy of both the PA and the broader care team, reducing responsiveness to evolving patient and system needs.
+These limitations often reflect supervisory models that constrain the autonomy of both the PA and the broader care team, reducing responsiveness to evolving patient and system needs.

-Where Are PAs Practicing with Greater Autonomy in 2025?
+Where Are PAs Practicing with Greater Autonomy?

 States continue to move along this spectrum as legislative efforts modernize existing policies.
 While “independent practice” is not the legal framework in most cases, many states are trending toward models that emphasize team-based flexibility over rigid oversight.